Dthibault/libTwitchChat/README.md

 ### Contact ###

-If you have any questions, you can send me a message on Twitch (itsPalamecia) or by Bitbucket message
+If you have any questions, you can send me a message on Twitch (itsPalamecia) or by Github message